Introduction

 Yes!
 Many freelancers use both platforms to maximize opportunities.

 Q2.
-Is Fiverr better for creative work?
+Is Fiverr more suited to creative work?

 Q3.
 Does Upwork pay better than Fiverr?